 I am a behavioural ecologist and outdoor enthusiast.
 I am broadly interested in understanding the ecological and evolutionary importance of social interactions among animals in the wild.
-I recently completed my PhD at the University of Guelph where I worked on the Kluane Red Squirrel Project (http://redsquirrel.biology.ualberta.ca/).
-Red squirrels are highly territorial and live in isolation, so we typically think of them as being 'asocial'.
-My PhD research focused on exploring how this apparently solitary species can actually have really important social interactions with their territorial neighbours.
-These social interactions can affect the behaviour of red squirrels and ultimately their reproductive success and survival.
+I completed my PhD at the University of Guelph in Canada where I worked on the Kluane Red Squirrel Project.
+I am now a Postdoctoral Research Fellow at the University of Exeter in England where I am exploring how social behaviour and social relationships change across the lifespan and what the causes and consequences of this so-called 'social aging' are.
+My research uses a long-term study of rhesus macaques on the island of Cayo Santiago to investigate these questions and offer insight into the role of social relationships in the aging process in humans.
 When not exploring the social lives of animals, you can almost always find me outdoors where I enjoy hiking, camping and kayaking.